tecknosap/azure-devops-ci-cd/README.md

 - **Monitoring & Diagnostics**: Integrated with **Application Insights** for real-time application performance monitoring, and **Log Analytics** for centralized logging and troubleshooting, ensuring that issues are quickly identified and resolved.

-- **Role-Based Access Control (RBAC)**: Implements **RBAC** to enforce fine-grained access control, ensuring only authorized users and services can interact with sensitive resources such as databases and configuration secrets.
+- **Access Policy**: Defines specific permissions to enforce fine-grained access control, ensuring that only authorized users and services can access sensitive resources, such as databases and configuration secrets.

 ---